powersync-ja/powersync-js/demos/react-native-web-supabase-todolist/README.md

 ### Install dependencies

-In the repo directory, use [pnpm](https://pnpm.io/installation) to install dependencies:
+In the repo root, use [pnpm](https://pnpm.io/installation) to install dependencies:

 ```bash
 pnpm install